chase-cps/chase/doc/md/installation.md

 ## Operating Systems
 The framework mostly relies on the C++11 Standard and  should be portable to any architecture and operating system supporting it.
-However, due to external dependencies, CHASE is tested on:
+However, due to external dependencies, CHASE has been tested on:
-- Linux Ubuntu 14.04+
+- Linux Ubuntu 18.04+
-- Mac OSX 10.11 (El Capitan)+
 - Windows 10 Anniversary Edition, using [*Bash on Ubuntu on Windows*][WSL]

 # Installation

 ## Preliminaries
 - Install [GR1C][GR1C]
-- Install the [ANTLR 4 C++ Runtime library][ANTLR-CPP]

 ## Notes on ANTLR4

 Due to potential incompatibilites with of CHASE with some releases of ANTLR4, a compatible version of the sources of ANTLR4 Runtime for C++ is provided in the `third_party/` directory of the CHASE release.
 While you may want to install your own version fo ANTLR4, you do not need to do so to use CHASE.
-The compilation of CHASE takes also care of building ANTLR4 libraries.
+*The compilation of CHASE takes also care of building ANTLR4 libraries.*

 ## Building CHASE